 In The Sum of Two Mothers, Topeka poet Dennis Etzel Jr. opens a discussion about equality, gender roles, and acceptance.
-Check out the collection from your library and join the conversation.
+Check out the book from your library and join the conversation.

 It’s National Poetry Month!
 I know, you say.
 But wait…poetry can be a powerful form of expression.
 Check out this blog post for a cool story on how two teen girls connected through words.

 One of the things I like best about poetry is that no matter how you are feeling, there is a poem that will speak to your mood.
 Here are some examples: Happy?
 Try Poems for a Good and Happy Life compiled by Myrna Reid Grant or perhaps you are also a bit hungry and Eat […]

 Celebrate National Poetry Month!
 Listen as Leah Sewell and Israel Wasserstein share their poetry and talk about their writing process and their sources of inspiration as Kansas poets.